paraxialio/documentation/docs/elixir/gitlab_app.md

 ## 1. Prerequisites

-Before starting with the GitLab App, ensure that Paraxial.io is running in your project.
+Before starting with the GitLab App, ensure that Paraxial.io is setup.
 For example, you should be able to run:

-`% mix paraxial.scan`
+`mix paraxial.scan`

 And view the results of this scan in the web interface.
 If you have not completed this setup, go the [getting started guide](./start.md) and complete that first before continuing.

-If you can see recent events for "Vulnerabilities" in your site's overview page, then continue with setup:
+If you can see recent events for "Vulnerabilities" in your site's overview page, then continue:

 ![gitlab_app](./assets/gl0.png)